Checklist of Key Documents for Selling Residential Property – ACT

 |

-Section 119 certificate showing fees, insurances, and disputes. |
+Section 119 certificate showing fees, insurances, and disputes of the owners corporation. |

 Building File (ACTPLA) |